makerdao/sai/README.md

 Collateral holders deposit their collateral using `join` and receive `skr` tokens proportional to their deposit. `skr` can be redeemed for collateral with `exit`.
+You will get more or less `gem` tokens for each `skr` depending whether the system made a profit or loss while you were exposed.

 The oracle updates the GEM:REF price feed using `mark`.
+This is the only external real-time input to the system.

 `skr` is used as the direct backing collateral for CDPs.
 A prospective issuer can `open` an empty position, `lock` some `skr` and then `draw`